 Sl.
+Nature of Amount (Rs) Fair value (Rs) Terms

+No. consideration

-No. Nature of consideration Amount (Rs) Fair value (Rs) Terms 1.
-Upfront cash consideration 3,379 3,379 2.
-Contingent consideration 835 602 Payable in three installments for the financial year ending March 2016, 2017 and 2018 determined based on achievement of certain financial targets Total 4,214 3,981 -
+1. Upfront cash consideration 3,379 3,379

+2. Contingent consideration 835 602 Payable in three installments for the financial year ending March 2016, 2017 and 2018 determined based on achievement of certain financial targets

+Total 4,214 3,981

-The fair value of the contingent consideration, recognized on the acquisition date is determined by discounting the estimated amount payable to the previous owners on achievement of certain financial targets.
+The fair value of the contingent consideration, recognized on the acquisition date is determined by discounting the estimated amount payable to the previous owners on achievement of certain financial targets applying the Discounted Cash Flow approach.
+The fair value of estimates are based on discount rate of 23.9% and probability adjusted revenue and earnings estimates.